conedevelopment/sprucecss-eleventy-documentation-template/src/posts/customization/posts/spruce-css.md

 ---
-title: 'Dark Mode'
+title: 'Spruce CSS'
 summary: 'Today more people and experts write about accessibility.
 For the better progression it is a good idea to read them.'
 date: '2023-04-26'
 eleventyNavigation:
-  key: Dark Mode
+  key: 'Spruce CSS'
-  parent: Customization
+  parent: 'Customization'
   order: 3
 ---